go-xorm/xorm/README.md

 	var user = User{Name:"xlw"}
 	err := engine.Get(&user)

-4.Fetch multipe objects, use Find：
+6.Fetch multipe objects, use Find：

+	var everyone []Userinfo
+	err := engine.Find(&everyone)

+6.1 also you can use Where, Limit

 	var allusers []Userinfo
 	err := engine.Where("id > ?", "3").Limit(10,20).Find(&allusers) //Get id>3 limit 10 offset 20

+6.2 or you can use a struct query

 	var tenusers []Userinfo
-	err := engine.Limit(10).Find(&tenusers, &Userinfo{Name:"xlw"}) //Get All Name="xlw" limit 10  if omit offset the default is 0
+	err := engine.Limit(10).Find(&tenusers, &Userinfo{Name:"xlw"}) //Get All Name="xlw" limit 10 offset 0

+6.3 or In function

-	var everyone []Userinfo
+	var tenusers []Userinfo
-	err := engine.Find(&everyone)

-5.Delete and Count：
+	err := engine.In("id", 1, 3, 5).Find(&tenusers) //Get All id in (1, 3, 5)

+7.Delete

 	err := engine.Delete(&User{Id:1})
 	// or err := engine.Id(1).Delete(&User{})

+8.Count

 	total, err := engine.Count(&User{Name:"xlw"})

-##Origin Use
+##Execute SQL
-Of course, the basic usage is also provided.
+Of course, SQL execution is also provided.

+1.if select then use Query

 	sql := "select * from userinfo"
 	results, err := engine.Query(sql)

+2.if insert, update or delete then use Exec

 	sql = "update userinfo set username=? where id=?" res, err := engine.Exec(sql, "xiaolun", 1)

 ##Deep Use
-for deep use, you should create a session, this func will create a connection to db
+for deep usage, you should create a session, this func will create a database connection immediatelly

 	session, err := engine.MakeSession()
 	defer session.Close()